selliott512/qwertycube/README.md

 A keyboard operated and JavaScript based open source Rubik's cube that runs in modern browsers that support WebGL.
 Check out QWERTYcube's home page at http://selliott.org/puzzles/qwertycube for more info.

+See the "doc" directory for license, version and development information.